team-sesame-street/SDC-Sesame-Street/README.md

 - user:email
 - user:follow

 Create a .env file and add the following keys and values.

-In order to get image upload functionality, please visit https://cloudinary.com/ and create a free account.
-Copy the following into your .env file with these keys.

-CLOUD_NAME=
-CLOUD_API_KEY=
-CLOUD_API_SECRET=

 Your .env file should end up looking something like this:

 PORT="3000"
 GITKEY="GITHUB_API_KEY_HERE"

-CLOUD_NAME="CLOUD_NAME_HERE"
-CLOUD_API_KEY="CLOUD_API_KEY_HERE"
-CLOUD_API_SECRET="CLOUD_API_SECRET_HERE"

 After finishing your .env file and saving it, you can now ```npm install``` in the root directory.

 Once that finishes you can run ```npm run server-dev``` which should start up the server and also webpack.